-When your problem is about a service or item Medical Assistance usually covers, or that is covered by both Medicare and Medical Assistance decision letter on your Level 1 Appeal.
-The letter you get from us tells you where to submit your request for a Fair Hearing.
+When your problem is about a service or item Medicaid usually covers, or that is covered by both Medicare and Medical Assistance

 A Level 2 Appeal for services that Medical Assistance usually covers is a Fair Hearing with the state.
-In Minnesota a Fair Hearing is called a State Appeal.
-You must ask for a Fair Hearing in writing or by phone within 120 calendar days of the date we sent the
+In Minnesota a Fair Hearing is called a State appeal.
+You must ask for a Fair Hearing in writing or by phone within 120 calendar days of the date we sent the decision letter on your